 But here’s a bit of a breakdown of the taste and how each option works.

 - Light: This option delivers just as promised, a lighter-tasting coffee.
 It’s great if you’re craving a cup of coffee but you don’t want the intensity of what you’d typically go for first thing in the morning.
 It’s the perfect option for a mid-day pick-me-up.

 - Gold: The “Gold” roast is basically Braun’s version of a medium roast.
 It has a nice balanced flavor and aroma, and it’s quickly become my go-to for my daily morning coffee.

 - Bold: This option is the dark roast option.
-It tastes strong and powerful, but it’s not overpowering or burnt tasting.
+It tastes strong, but it’s not overpowering or burnt-tasting.
 If you’re hungover or you’ve had a rough night, this is where you want to be.

-This is another option on the touch screen BrewChoice is the ice feature where you can choose any of the above coffee roasts that you want and simply make it iced instea—by changing the water temperature.
+Another option on the touch screen BrewChoice is the ice feature where you can choose any of the above coffee roasts that you want and simply make it iced instead.

-The way to do this is by pressing the “Over Ice” button first before selecting your roast for ice coffee, then selecting between Light, Gold, or Bold before making your coffee.
+The way to do this is by pressing the “Over Ice” button before selecting your roast for iced coffee.
+Then select between Light, Gold, or Bold before making your coffee.

 Seven Brewing Size Options

 I mentioned briefly earlier on in the review that there are seven different brew sizes: 5oz, 8oz, 12oz, 16oz, 20oz, 5 cups (half carafe) & 10 cups (full carafe).